 Asset quality pressures have remained elevated during FY 2017-18 due to tepid growth inthe economy and low capex demand.

 Your Bank was the only Public Sector Bank which has not been recapitalised and has beenacknowledged as a sound Public sector Bank by the Hon'ble Finance Minister of India.

 Bank was able to grow its Advances sizeably and in turn the Market share of bothDeposits andAdvances consequently.

 Specialised branches catering to the need of Home loans MSME etc. were opened toextend focused attention for end to end solution with reduced turnaround time.

 Bank was also able to surpass all National goals set under Priority sector lending foreach category viz Level of 47.08 per cent (Mandatory 40 per cent) under Priority SectorAdvances 20.91 per cent (18 per cent) in Agriculture 12.58 per cent (10 per cent) forAdvances to weaker sections and 7.87 per cent (7.50 per cent) in lending to MicroEnterprises under MSME.

 Bank's Business and FinancialAchievements:

 Against this backdrop I would like to give an overview of the Bank's performance inimportant parameters.

-I would like to acknowledge the unstinted support and guidance from our valuedcustomers without which our sustained quest for excellence would not have been possible.
-Iwould like to place on record the support of all otherstakeholders and I am grateful toeach one of them for their continued cooperation.
-I wish to sincerely thank you all thevaluable shareholders again for your continued confidence in your Bank.
+I would like to place on record the unstinted support and guidance from our valuedcustomers without which our sustained quest for excellence would not have yielded theresults which Bank achieved.
+I would also like to acknowledge the support of all otherstakeholders and I am grateful to each one of them for their continued cooperation.
+I wishto sincerely thank all our valuable shareholders once again for their continuedconfidence in your Bank.

 With best wishes